couchbase/n1fty/flex/NOTES.md

     - example: FTS index has type mapping where type="beer", but the N1QL is looking for WHERE name="coors" -- false negative as the FTS index will be missing entries for brewery docs whose name is "coors".
-    - to be safe, it has to be WHERE name="coors" AND type="beer".
+    - to have no false negatives, it has to be WHERE name="coors" AND type="beer".
-    - this can be done on a conjunction level, a'la...
+    - this be done carefully on a conjunction level, a'la...
       ((type = "beer" AND
         beer_name = "coors" AND
-        expressions-with-fields-that-only-appear-in-beer-type-mapping) OR
+        exprs-with-fields-that-only-appear-in-beer-type-mapping) OR
        (type = "brewery" AND
         brewery_name = coors" AND
-        expressions-with-fields-that-only-appear-in-brewery-type-mapping)).
+        exprs-with-fields-that-only-appear-in-brewery-type-mapping)).
-    - fields indexed by the default type mapping need its own type discriminator, like...
+    - fields indexed by the default type mapping need its own more complex type discriminator, like...
       ((type != "beer" AND type != "brewery") AND exprs-that-use-default-type-mapping-fields-only).
   - an approach is that IndexedFields / FieldInfos can be